Michael Desormeaux: Early career

-Following his retirement from playing professional football, Desormeaux returned home and took over the reigns as the offensive coordinator and quarterbacks coach at his alma mater, Catholic High School in New Iberia, Louisiana where he stayed for four seasons.
-In 2013, he received the head coaching position at a failing Ascension Episcopal School football program in Lafayette, LA where he won 24 games in three seasons and took the Blue Gators to the Division IV state semifinals in 2015.
+Following his retirement from playing professional football, Desormeaux returned home and took over the reins as the offensive coordinator and quarterbacks coach at his alma mater, Catholic High School in New Iberia, Louisiana where he stayed for four seasons.
+In 2013, he became the head coach at Ascension Episcopal School in Youngsville, LA where he won 24 games in three seasons and took the Blue Gators to the Division IV state semifinals in 2015.
 In 2016, Desormeaux joined the University of Louisiana at Lafayette as their wide receivers coach.
 On December 3, 2017, following the firing of head coach Mark Hudspeth during the offseason, Desormeaux was named as interim head coach.
 On December 15, 2017, the University of Louisiana at Lafayette named Billy Napier as their new head coach of the Ragin' Cajuns.
 After Napier was hired, Desormeaux was retained and named assistant head coach and tight ends coach.
 Following Napier's departure to become the head coach at the University of Florida on December 5, 2021, Desormeaux was named interim head coach for the Ragin' Cajuns in the 2021 New Orleans Bowl to conclude the 2021 season.